FredTheBarber/EditingPublic/style guide.md

 ## Spacing around Ellipses

 A leading ellipsis in a line SHOULD NOT have a space afterwards.
 Example:
 * "...Good morning"

-An ellipsis in the middle of the line SHOULD have a space afterwards
+An ellipsis in the middle of the line SHOULD have a space afterwards.
 Example:
 * "But then... what should I do?"

 An ellipsis SHOULD NOT have a space immediately preceding it.
+Example:
 * "But I don't even like pancakes..."

 ## Capitalization and the Ellipsis

 After an ellipsis, the next sentence SHOULD be capitalized IF AND ONLY IF the subsequent phrase is a separate sentence from the original and is an independent clause (i.e., it can stand alone as a sentence).

 Examples:
 * "I think you're... cute."
 * "You make me so mad...
 I'm going to kill you!"